Francis Cook, 1st Viscount of Monserrate

-Sir Francis Cook, 1st Baronet, 1st Viscount (23 January 1817 – 17 February 1901) was a British merchant and art collector.
+Sir Francis Cook, 1st Baronet, 1st Viscount Monserrate (23 January 1817 – 17 February 1901) was a British merchant and art collector.

 Early life

 Cook was born on 23 January 1817 in Clapham, London.
 He was the son of William Cook and Mary Ann (née Lainson) Cook.

 Career

 In 1833, he entered his father's firm Cook, Son & Co. based in the City of London, which traded finished wool, cotton, linen and silk, after travels in Europe and the Near East.
 From 1869, he was its head, rising to be one of Britain's three richest men.

 He was created 1st Visconde de Monserrate, Sintra, Portugal, and on 10 March 1886, he was created 1st Baronet Cook, of Doughty House, Richmond, Surrey.

 Collections

 In 1849, he bought Doughty House in Richmond and in 1855 the quinta of Monserrate in Sintra, Portugal.
 There, he restored Monserrate Palace, a Moorish-style palace, and became visconde de Monserrate (Viscount of Monserrate).

 He began to collect classical sculpture in the late 1850s.
 He collected his first major paintings in 1868, at which date Sir John Charles Robinson (1824–1913), former Victoria and Albert Museum curator, became his advisor.
 He had 510 major works by 1876 and in 1885 added a Long Gallery to Doughty House to accommodate the growing collection, making this gallery open to scholars.
 His collection was left, in trust, to his eldest son and his heirs.

 In 2017 a painting attributed to Leonardo da Vinci entitled Salvator Mundi was sold for $450 million by the auction house Christie's to Saudi Prince Badr bin Abdullah bin Mohammed Al Farhan.
 This painting, bought by Francis Cook in 1900, was sold in June 1958 by Sotheby's for only £45 since the family was of the belief that the artist was Giovanni Antonio Boltraffio, a contemporary and studio mate of Leonardo.